pressidium/pressidium-cookie-consent/readme.txt

 Record user consents to be able to provide proof of consent for auditing purposes.

+= 🎛️ Floating settings button =

+Add a floating settings button to your website that allows users to change their cookie preferences at any time.

 = 🤖 Hide from bots =

 Automatically parse the user agent to detect bots, crawlers, and webdrivers.
 If one is detected, you have the option to hide the cookie consent banner from them.